daveminh/Chem550-2024F/docs/index.md

 # Prerequisite Knowledge

-The Computer Science Requirement (CS 105/110/115), differential equations (MATH 252), and introductory quantum mechanics (CHEM 344).
+Differential equations (MATH 252), and introductory quantum mechanics (CHEM 344).
+The Computer Science Requirement (CS 105/110/115) is helpful but not required.

 Chemistry 454 / 550 is intended for beginning graduate students and advanced undergraduates who have already taken an undergraduate-level quantum chemistry course.
 A greater breadth and depth of understanding will be expected than for students taking quantum chemistry for the first time.